OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ToonMap.md

         default: [ 1, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Creases are sharp edges like corners in the geometry.</p>
+        <p class="scene-class-attr-comment">Creases are sharp edges like corners in the geometry.</p>

     </p>